 This course will introduce you to probability and discrete and continuous random variables.
-As the undergraduate calendar states, the course will cover basic probability, discrete distributions including binomial, hypergeometric, geometric and Poisson, joint distributions, continuous distributions, statistical inference and applications involving discrete random variables.
+As the undergraduate calender states, the course will cover basic probability, discrete distributions including binomial, hypergeometric, geometric and Poisson, joint distributions, continuous distributions, statistical inference and applications involving discrete random variables.
 I will do my best to cover all these topics.
-Below is an outline of the topics to be covered with reference to textbook chapters:
+Below I group these topics into 7 modules with reference to textbook chapters: